BirolLab/ntSynt-viz/README.md

   --dpi DPI             Resolution of output plot - png output only [300] --annotate-genome-info
                         Add annotations about number of sequences and genome size to the right of each genome in the ribbon plot
-  --ribbon_adjust RIBBON_ADJUST
+  --optimize-ordering   Optimize tree-guided genome sorting using inversions.
+Only use with strictly bifurcating trees.
+  --no-arrow            Only used with --normalize; do not draw arrows indicating reverse-complementation --ribbon_adjust RIBBON_ADJUST
                         Ratio for adjusting spacing beside ribbon plot.
 Increase if ribbon plot labels are cut off, and decrease to reduce the white space to the left of the ribbon plot [0.1]